Our REMS group research aims to put the engineering of real-world computer

 developing and using techniques from semantics, type systems, automated reasoning, and concurrency theory.

-Our REMS group (Rigorous Engineering for Mainstream Systems) does this, in collaboration with many academic colleagues
+This is in collaboration with many academic colleagues

-funded by the eponymous EPSRC
+REMS (Rigorous Engineering for Mainstream Systems) was originally funded by the eponymous EPSRC

 REMS Programme Grant, with Imperial and Edinburgh; it continues with other funding, including the EU ERC AdG ELVER (2018-2024), the ERC/UKRI Frontier Guarantee AdG SAFER (2024-2029), and donations from Arm, Google, Intel, and Amazon.